nahueldefazio/nahueldefazio/README.md

-- 👋 Hi to everyone i’m Nahuel De Fazio a Frontend Developer in process of being a Fullstack
+👋 Hello!
+I’m Nahuel De Fazio, a Frontend Developer transitioning into Fullstack development.

-- 👀 I’m interested in making proyects to increase my skills
+👀 I’m passionate about building projects to enhance my technical skills and grow as a developer.

-- 🌱 I’m currently working for Finnegans (Fintech) learning Angular for Frontend and for Backend im using NodeJS with Express
+🌱 Currently, I work at Finnegans (Fintech), using Angular for Frontend and Golang & Node.js with Express for Backend development.

-- 📫 If you want, you can email me to nahuel1116@gmail.com
+🎓 I’m also studying Cybersecurity at Education IT to expand my knowledge in security and IT best practices.

+📫 Feel free to reach out at defazionahuel@gmail.com

 <!---
 nahueldefazio/nahueldefazio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.